This paper reviews the empirical evidence on the levels and trends in

 general discussion of their determinants.
 There has been tremendous

-Recent trends in inequality and poverty in developing countries
+progress in the measurement of inequality and poverty in the developing

 Alvaredo, F.; Gasparini, L. Recent trends in inequality and poverty in developing countries.
 (2013) 108 pp.